kevinveenbirkenbach/cymais/docs/vision/README.md

 Ultimately, our vision is to redefine the way IT infrastructure is deployed and managed, offering a solution that is swift, secure, and scalable, capable of meeting the needs of businesses, individuals, NGOs, and large enterprises.
 CyMaIS will empower all stakeholders by providing a foundation for a decentralized, transparent, and resilient digital future—setting a new benchmark for security, reliability, and sovereignty in the digital age.

 ## Key Points
-1. Empowerment people and institutions
+- Empower people and institutions
-2. Data sovereignty
+- Data sovereignty
-3. Control over infrastructure
+- Control over infrastructure
-4. Automated infrastructure setup
+- Automated infrastructure setup
-5. Open Source
+- Open Source
-6. Decentralized Services
+- Decentralized Services
-7. Scalabel
+- Scalabel
-8. Global resilience and security
+- Global resilience and security